 - Navigation — These help visitors get around the site with ease, so that they don’t have to click aimlessly to find what they are looking for.

 - Content Structuring — These ensure that your content is organized and accessible, making it pleasant for visitors to go through.

 - Social Sharing — These help you integrate your social media platforms to your website.

-To understand better the concept of UI design patterns, let’s take a look at the three different levels of a UI design pattern:
+To understand better the concept of UI design solutions, let’s take a look at the three different levels of a UI design solution:

-At the very foundation of the three levels, there are the essential items that together compose a UI design pattern.
-These patterns are at the implementation level.
+At the very foundation of the three levels, there are the essential items that together compose a UI design solution.
+These solutions are at the implementation level.

 At the level right above the implementation, you will find the flow level.
-Patterns that belong to the flow level aid the flow of the user experience.
-They are slightly more sophisticated than patterns at the implementation level, and they aid the visitor get through the site to find what they are looking for.
+Solutions that belong to the flow level aid the flow of the user experience.
+They are slightly more sophisticated than solutions at the implementation level, and they aid the visitor get through the site to find what they are looking for.

-If you want to learn more about UI Patterns as well as UX Patterns (conceptual patterns that sometimes rely on UI patterns), check our UI UX pattern library.
+If you want to learn more about UI Solutions as well as UX Solutions (conceptual solutions that sometimes rely on UI solutions), check our UI UX solution library.

 Waveguide's goal is to create an outstanding repository of referenceable concepts that can help designers and developers to build amazing and high-quality products.